 CONTACT :: (575) 439-4100

-Above: Enjoy the mysteries of the Universe at the New Horizons
+Explore the mysteries of the Earth—and the universe—in Alamogordo.

-Dome and Planetarium.
-Photograph courtesy of the City of Alamogordo.
+Above: White Sands National Monument.
+Photograph courtesy of City of Alamogordo.

 TOP 5 REASONS TO GO